Chef Nick Livanos ’83, Keeping it in the Family

-Today all the Livanos siblings remain involved in managing the family restaurant empire.
-Nick Livanos, a 1983 CIA graduate, oversees the finances and operations, and regularly meets with the chefs at each of the restaurants.
-Livanos restaurants employ a number of CIA graduates as chefs and managers, and Oceana and the original City Limits Diner are CIA externship locations.
+All the Livanos siblings remain involved in managing the family restaurant empire and they have welcomed the next generation.
+Nick’s eldest sons, Johnny and Enrico have joined the family business as managers at Ousia.
+Livanos restaurants employ a number of CIA graduates as chefs and managers, and Oceana and City Limits are CIA internship locations.

 Chef Nick Livanos majored in culinary arts at The Culinary Institute of America in Hyde Park, NY.
 He is the co-owner of the Livanos Restaurant Group based in New York City.